zelbov/stylight/README.md

 ## Also

-- Made with Typescript, type completion friendly.
-You'll like the way it works for you when you define objects, their styles, their children and their styles, and so on, and so on.
+- Made with Typescript, TOTALLY type completion friendly!

 - *Almost* zero-dependency: The only dependency is an actual `'csstype'` module which is only a typedef package that does not affect bundle sizes at all.